stud0709/OneMoreSecret/README.md

 Don't get me wrong, [KeePass](https://keepass.info/download.html) and others have been doing a great job.
 But here are some concerns:

 1. A security software with millions of installations is very attractive to hackers.
 2. If you know the master password, you have access to the entire database.
 Not only you get a list of passwords, you also know where to log in - a typical password manager stores everything in one place.
-If you are extraordinary "smart", you will also store your [One Time Tokens](https://en.wikipedia.org/wiki/One-time_password) configuration in your password manager, thus bypassing the very idea of the [Multi-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+If you are extraordinary "smart", you will also store your [One-Time Password](https://en.wikipedia.org/wiki/One-time_password) configuration in your password manager, thus bypassing the very idea of the [Multi-Factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 3. Even if there are some additional security measures to protect the password database (e.g. entering your password using Windows secure screen or protecting the database with the password and a key provider or a secret file), they are often not active in the default configuration of your tool.
 4. If you have gained access to a cloud password storage, you can collect literally millions of password **databases**!